 Seasoning: Unsure, but at least salt and pepper

 Description: The combo portion came with three lean cut pieces with a nice 1/2″ smoke ring and a perfect fat trim at the bottom.
-Tender and juicy with a nice bite to the them, but were just a little bit firmer than I would have liked.
-Not really much for bark, but the seasoning and the smoke is well blended for a tasty and balanced bite each time.
-They could have used a little more smoke and pepper to it, but absolutely would get this one again and was their best meat overall
+Tender and juicy with a nice bite to them, but they were just a little bit firmer than I would have liked.
+Not really much for bark, but the seasoning and the smoke are well blended for a tasty and balanced bite each time.
+They could have used a little more smoke and pepper to it, but would absolutely get this one again, and it was their best meat overall

 Pulled Pork